 On average, we spent around $2,200 per month traveling down the Pan American Highway.
 If we had to do it again, I would start looking into alternative income sources well before setting out on the road.

 Read More: Van Life – How Much Does It REALLY Cost?

 Things To Consider

 One of the hardest parts about making money while living in a van is switching your mindset from working a 9-5 job to working for yourself.

-Before we left our jobs to travel full time, I worked as an accountant and financial analyst.
-I was used to set deadlines and following the lead of my bosses.
+Before we left our jobs to travel full-time, I worked as an accountant and financial analyst.
+I was used to setting deadlines and following the lead of my bosses.
 Now I had to think completely for myself and BE the boss!
 That can sometimes feel like a lot of pressure and will require you to think outside of the box.
 But then again, van life in itself is a non-conventional way to travel.